tfKamran/studio-help/100_quickstart/106_more-information.md

 [Test >]:   ../test/index.html
 [Use >]:    ../use/index.html

-In case of sprecific questions or issues you may want to look at the list of [Frequently Asked Questions][FAQ] or the [Troubleshooting] tips.
+In case of specific questions or issues you may want to look at the list of [Frequently Asked Questions][FAQ] or the [Troubleshooting] tips.

 In the [API] section you'll find information on how to integrate